prosyslab-classroom/cs524-program-analysis/README.md

 - Final exam 40%
 - Participation 10%

+This course does not allow for P/NR grading.

 ## Textbook
 - Lecture slides will be provided
 - Xavier Rival and Kwangkeun Yi, [Introduction to Static Analysis: an Abstract Interpretation Perspective](https://mitpress.mit.edu/9780262043410/introduction-to-static-analysis/), MIT Press, 2020